The 5 Most Affordable Cities in New Mexico

 The median home price is $172,400, but the median household income is also a nice steady $59,243.

 Opened in 2006, the Santa Ana Star Center provides 7,000-seat event space in the heart of downtown Rio Rancho.

-Families are often seen boating, fishing or picnicking along Lake Carlsbad, dubbed “The Pearl on the Pecos.”
+Families boat, fish or picnick along Lake Carlsbad, dubbed “The Pearl on the Pecos.”

-You can get a house for fairly cheap here.
-Median home price is $107,300 with median household income at $48,058.
-Historically, the crime rate is Carlsbad is very low and the school system is highly rated.
+You can get a house fairly cheaply here.
+Median home price is $107,300, with median household income at $48,058.
+Historically, the crime rate in Carlsbad is very low, and the school system is highly rated.

 Hobbs is also home to the Soaring Society of America, a 12,000-member group dedicated to the sport of sailplane and glider flying.